flaree/flare-cogs/dankmemer/README.md

 Start by first making a venv.
 Making a venv is highly recommended.
 You can host imgen inside the same venv you're hosting your redbot instance on OR you can create a new venv and setup imgen there.
 It's completely your choice.
 [Read this if you don't know how to create a venv](https://docs.discord.red/en/stable/install_linux_mac.html#creating-venv-linux).

-Before you activate your venv, first install rethinkdb from [here](https://rethinkdb.com/docs/install/) depending on your linux distribution or docker, whichever you prefer.
+Before you activate your venv, make sure you installed ImageMagik, if you didn't please check out [this guide](https://docs.wand-py.org/en/0.4.1/guide/install.html) and install that, you will also need rethinkdb from [here](https://rethinkdb.com/docs/install/) depending on your linux distribution or docker, whichever you prefer.
 Also install `redis-server` for your linux distribution.
 If you're using Ubuntu 18.04 or above, you can follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04).

 Now that you have created venv, activate it with: